-OPPORTUNITIES THREATS There is one airport and a couple of land Distance from major economic node in strips in the municipal area. the province o Economic node to the North-Eastern The low level coastal floodplain is parts of the Province subject to natural flooding, climate o The R34 Provincial Main Road passes change and sea level rise, and may through Empangeni towards Melmoth. increase flood risks over time.
-There are two primary nodes in the An increasing trend in the frequency of municipal area i.e. Richards Bay and cyclonic activity has been observed.
-Coastal Dune areas are sensitive to Felixton.
-ESikhaleni is an emerging primary node. change and erosion remains a key
+There is one airport and a couple of land strips in the municipal area.

-- o Coastal Dunes contain heavy minerals that are sought after for mining. - o Existing disaster management center located at the Fire Station - o Potential growth in terms of expanding and economical - Collaboration with the private sector and government departments - o Training and activation of community based disaster management volunteers - o Improving human settlement planning in collaboration with traditional institutions - o Fully functional disaster management center - Institutionalization of business continuity disaster recovery plan - Institutionalisation of Batho-Pele Principles - Implementation of the E-Council system, eliminating cost for paper used in agendas etc. - Bursary Policy for councillors, employees and members of the public - Graduate Development Programmes and off-the -job training is offered to graduates - o Improving diversity management - Successful implementation of the Quality Management System, the management system adopted from ISO 17025 requirements for testing laboratories - Maintenance of acceptable standards of water quality - o Progressive acquisition of yellow plant and other equipment - Waste recycling, reduce and reuse initiatives - o Implementation of mega human settlement projects - Progressive and transformational supply chain management policy for capital projects execution - Investment in alternative water supply such as desalination, waste water reuse, underground water. - o There is a branch of SEDA in Richards Bay which provides support to SMMEs, and Richards Bay Minerals has a Business Development Programme, but the Municipality could also contribute to SMME development in a number of ways
+- Economic node to the North-Eastern parts of the Province - The R34 Provincial Main Road passes through Empangeni towards Melmoth. - There are two primary nodes in the municipal area i.e. Richards Bay and Felixton.
+ESikhaleni is an emerging primary node. - Coastal Dunes contain heavy minerals that are sought after for mining. - Existing disaster management center located at the Fire Station - Potential growth in terms of expanding and economical - Collaboration with the private sector and government departments - Training and activation of community based disaster management volunteers - Improving human settlement planning in collaboration with traditional institutions - o Fully functional disaster management center - Institutionalization of business continuity disaster recovery plan - Institutionalisation of Batho-Pele Principles - Implementation of the E-Council system, eliminating cost for paper used in agendas - Bursary Policy for councillors, employees and members of the public - Graduate Development Programmes and offthe -job training is offered to graduates - Improving diversity management - Successful implementation of the Quality Management System, the management system adopted from ISO 17025 requirements for testing laboratories